Automation Testing vs Manual Testing: Key Difference

 In Manual testing, the tester checks all the essential features of the given application or software.
 In this process, the software testers execute the test cases and generate the test reports without the help of any automation software testing tools.

 It is a classical method of all testing types and helps find bugs in software systems.
 It is generally conducted by an experienced tester to accomplish the software testing process.

 In Automated Software Testing, testers write code/test scripts to automate test execution.
 Testers use appropriate automation tools to develop the test scripts and validate the software.
 The goal is to complete test execution in a less amount of time.

 Automated testing entirely relies on the pre-scripted test which runs automatically to compare actual result with the expected results.
 This helps the tester to determine whether or not an application performs as expected.

 Automated testing allows you to execute repetitive task and regression test without the intervention of manual tester.
 Even though all processes are performed automatically, automation requires some manual effort to create initial testing scripts.

-Difference Between Manual Testing and Automation Testing
+Manual Testing Vs. Automation Testing

 |Parameter||Automation Testing||Manual Testing|